on August 16, 2022 (last modified on November 23, 2022) • 23 minute read

 A burning question related to CPM is undoubtedly this—what is a good CPM for Facebook ads?
 There’s no universal answer, as the Facebook average CPM varies by industry and other factors.

-To get more info about the state of Facebook Ads performance in 2021, check out our original report.
+To get helpful info about the state of Facebook Ads performance in 2021 (and beyond), you can also check out our original report.

 As we mentioned earlier, you need to take multiple factors into account when looking for the culprit for a high CPM or ways to optimize it.
 Here’s a breakdown of six factors that have the most impact on your Facebook ads CPM.

 Audience size and location can impact your CPM, as well as your competition’s choices.
 For example, if your competitors are targeting the same audience at the same time, your advertising costs will be higher.